Preserving Magnetic Tape

 The most important factor (in terms of headwear) is environmental conditions rather than the physical characteristics of tape.
 The head-to-tape interface is particularly sensitive to environmental humidity, and wear may be five to 10 times greater at 90%HR than at 40%RH.
 3

 Air-filtering procedures also are critical, because air pollution, such as dust and smoke, can double the headwear rate.
-Therefore, humidity control and air-cleaning procedures (as well as a ban on smoking and eating) should be institutes in tape workrooms and storage areas.
+Therefore, humidity control and air-cleaning procedures (as well as a ban on smoking and eating) should be instituted in tape workrooms and storage areas.

 Large swings in either temperature or humidity is detrimental to the life of stored tape.
 Rapid changes in temperature or humidity place enormous stress on a tape pack.
 If tape is stored under one set of environmental conditions and used in another, it should be allowed a period of time to condition (reach equilibrium to the new environment).